see also, Full Moon Calendar 2020 | Full Moon Dates 2020 | Full Moon Names 2020

 see also, Interesting Facts About Mercury

 Well according to western scriptures, planet mars took its name from the Roman god of war.
-Or likewise in different cultures, for Chinese astronomers, Mars is known as fire star or according to the Egyptian culture, planet Mars is called “Her Desher” meaning The Red One.
+Or likewise in different cultures, for Chinese astronomers, Mars is known as a fire star or according to the Egyptian culture, planet Mars is called “Her Desher” meaning The Red One.
 This is how was Mars named.
 Tuesday (Mangalvaar) is also regarded as the day of planet Mars (Mangal Graha).

 Apart from myths and mythology, scientifically, the reason for the reddish color of Mars surface is due to the presence for iron oxide